Morris W. and Fannie B. Haft Theater

 Simona Segre Reinach, "Fashion Exhibitions in Italy"

-Elizabeth Way, “The African Diaspora in Fashion Exhibitions”
+Elizabeth Way and Joy L. Bivins, “The African Diaspora in Fashion Exhibitions”

-Circe Henestrosa, Ana Elena Mallet, and Tanya Melendez-Escalante, “Narratives About Latin American Fashion”
+Circe Henestrosa, Ana Elena Mallet, and Tanya Melendez-Escalante, “Narratives About Mexico in Fashion Exhibitions”

 Judith Clark, "Experimentation in Fashion Exhibitions"